MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 > [!NOTE ]
 > You can also do the same thing by using custom telemetry.
 For more information, see the [official example](https://github.com/MohanGsk/ApplicationInsights-Home/tree/master/Samples/AzureEmailService/WorkerRoleA).

-Pay attention to the specific lines in the above example project that are necessary to record request into Application Insight:
+Pay attention to the specific lines in the above example project that are necessary to record requests in Application Insight:

 - Line 4 to 6 are to import the Application Insight SDK
 - Line 12 is to define a private TelemetryClient
 - Line 25 is to generate a RequestTelemetry.
-Once it’s created, all the changes should be saved into this RequestTelemetry and SDK will save this RequestTelemetry into Application Insight.
+Once it's created, all the changes should be saved into this RequestTelemetry, and SDK will save this RequestTelemetry into Application Insight.
-- Line 29 to 31 are to configure the Name, ID and StartTime property of the request.
+- Line 29 to 31 are to configure the Name, ID, and StartTime property of the request.
-- Line 66 to 69 are to set Success, Duration and ResponseCode property of the request, then save it into Application Insight.
+- Line 66 to 69 are to set Success, Duration, and ResponseCode property of the request, then save it into Application Insight.

-Except the above necessary steps, you need pay attention on how we save the custom Trace log and Exception, such as line 61 and 62.
+Except for the above necessary steps, you need to pay attention to how to save the custom Trace log and Exception, such as lines 61 and 62.
 If your application uses multiple threads, the unique specific ID will be helpful for us to track the request workflow in Application Insights.

 ## Check the failed request and related exception of Web Role

-For failed request in Web Role, the unhandled exception and the handled exception (which is in try function) with `ai.TrackException` will be automatically collected into exception table.
+For failed requests in Web Role, the unhandled exception and the handled exception (which is in the try function) with `ai.TrackException` are automatically collected in the exception table.

-For the example exception in the screenshot, if there isn’t `ai.TrackException` in line 47, the exception will be considered as handled exception, but it won't be recorded into Application Insight.
+For the example exception in the screenshot, if there isn't `ai.TrackException` in line 47, the exception is considered a handled exception, but it won't be recorded into Application Insight.

 There are two methods to find the exception record by a failed request record.

 ### Use Failures option

-1. Go to the Azure portal, select the Application insights instance, select **Failures**.
+1. Go to the Azure portal, select the Application insights instance, and then select **Failures**.
-2. Locate the failed request in **Operations** tab by adjusting the time range and selecting corresponding operation.
+2. Locate the failed request in the **Operations** tab by adjusting the time range and selecting the corresponding operation.
-3. Select the operation name, the failed requests with specific exception type or specific response code will be listed automatically.
+3. Select the operation name.
+The failed requests with a specific exception type or response code will be listed automatically.
 For more information, see [Part1]

 ### Use Logs option

-The second method is using the **Logs** option of Application Insights.
-This method is more complicated, but it allows you to use more custom filters to look for the specific types of exception.
+The second method uses the **Logs** option of Application Insights.
+This method is more complicated, but it allows you to use more custom filters to look for specific types of exceptions.
 It also provides more details that will not be displayed in the Failures page.

-By design of Cloud Service, the request of Web Role is automatically marked with unique ID to identify the correlation.
+By design, the request of Web Role is automatically marked with a unique ID in Cloud Service to identify the correlation.
 The only point is how we can find them in Application Insight.

 The steps will be:

 1. Locate the failed request in requests table and record its ID:
     ```
     requests
     | where resultCode == "500"
     ```

 2. Find the exception with same ID in exceptions table:

     ```
     exceptions